MK2112/minicorpus/Readme.md

 5. Higher-Resolution Clustering and Size-Density-Proportionate Sampling (`04_distill_pile_embed_idea_5_k440_density.py`)
 6. Inter-Intra-Cluster Sampling with High Clustering Resolution (`04_distill_pile_embed_idea_6_inter.py`) 6.1.
 Inter-Intra-Cluster Sampling with Inter-Cluster Diversity Weighting Increased (`04_distill_pile_embed_idea_6.1_inter_high.py`)
-7. Down-Sized Size-Density-Proportionate Sampling (`04_distill_pile_embed_idea_7_density-tiny.py`)
+7. Down-Sized Size-Density-Proportionate Sampling (`04_distill_pile_embed_idea_7_density-tiny.py` and `04_distill_pile_embed_idea_7_density-nano.py`)

 Benchmark results for each attempt are available in the notebook and in the [benchmarks](./benchmarks/) folder.<br>
 We deem the `Size-Density-Proportionate Sampling` (Idea 3) as the most impactful, as it is the most representative of the original Pile Deduplicated while being smaller in example count than MiniPile.
 Strongest improvements were observed on the Lambada (Std) benchmark with an improvement of over 50% in perplexity.
 This approach was further used in (Idea 7) to reduce the distilled, density-sampled dataset size to 90% of the dataset created in (Idea 3).<br>
-Even the downsized version of the dataset is at least equal to MiniPile on all benchmarks except for MMLU, and improves its performance on the Lambada (Std) benchmark to 53% better perplexity.
+Even the tiny downsized version of the dataset is at least equal to MiniPile on all benchmarks except for MMLU, and improves its performance on the Lambada (Std) benchmark to 53% better perplexity.

 ## Improving the MiniPile Pipeline, Theoretically